-The UPE and UHIL financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and applicable to companies reporting under IFRS at 31 December 2022.
+The reduction in UHIL premiums is also mainly due to the former Quilter International Ireland dac book, which had reduced year on year premiums.
+UHIL figures for 2022 and 2023 include a full year of premiums for this book.
+The UPE and UHIL financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as adopted by the EU and applicable to companies reporting under IFRS as at 31 December 2023.